linkclau/AmazonDEOrders/README.md

 * Track order, for tax reasons I need the items
 * Orders with more than 4 different items are incompletly described

+## Approach

+* Got to an Amazone order site, iterate through all the orders
+* Iterate through all elements of one order.
+Be sure that to handle orders with multiple items
+* Visit all the pages of orders for a year.
+* Optinal, do this for all years